Jerry: I'm Jerry.

 - A couple adopts a German baby.
 As the baby grows, he never begins to speak, and the couple fears he is mentally handicapped.
 Doctors say that, other than not speaking, there is nothing wrong with him and he is developing normally.
 Then one day, when the boy is eight years old, he eats a strudel and says, "It is a little tepid."
 His parents exclaim, "Wolfgang!
 Why have you never spoken before?"
 The child replies, "Up until now, everything had been satisfactory."

-- The third book in the Oz series establishes via retcon that animals from normal lands can talk as soon as they reach magic land.
+- Land of Oz: The third book Ozma of Oz establishes via retcon that animals from normal lands can talk as soon as they reach magic land.
 Several books later, Dorothy (and Baum) finally realizes that Toto can talk.
 After correctly surmising that he doesn't speak because he never did in Kansas and doesn't see the point of starting now, she demands that he speak.
 He says "Satisfied?" and runs off.
 Where this trope comes into play is the eleventh book, where he is constantly chatting up a storm for no reason.
 After the book ends, he's back to being Silent Bob for the remainder of the series.

 - In The Dresden Files novel Changes: